Purbeck U3A Mah Jong group

 Bespoke crib sheets are provided covering all aspects of play for which a one- off charge of £5 applies.

-Meetings take place fortnightly throughout the year at Stoborough Village Hall starting at 2.00 p.m. prompt and continuing until about 4.30 p.m.
+Meetings take place fortnightly on Tuesdays throughout the year at Stoborough Village Hall starting at 2.00 p.m. prompt and continuing until about 4.30 p.m.
 To encourage optimum competitive play, attendees are requested to use tallies to score every game and are not permitted to go Mah Jong with a ‘dirty hand’ (“chicken hand).

 In line with U3A philosophy it is very much a self-help group with members taking responsibility to set up tables and organise their own refreshments.